gyudisanyi/compare_sounds/README.md

 <img width="95%" alt="scratching" src="https://news.bpmsupreme.com/wp-content/uploads/2016/09/Basic-scratch-techniques-blog-update-121019.jpg" />

 This is my first complete app, I did it on my own but not alone.
 Had great help from my friend dzac and of course strangers from the internet.
 I had to explore and discover things I wasn't expecting.

-I call it the nested rabbithole methodology.
+I call it Nested Rabbithole Methodology.
 For the IT equivalent of <i>Ulysses</i> and <i>En attendant Godot</i> check the commits.

 Thanks!
 Start playing!